 - Sexism

-- Misogyny/misandry
+- Misogyny/misandry including violence against women and girls (VAWG)

 - LGBT phobia

 - Racism or hateful behaviour or language relating to someone's disability or any other protected characteristic.

 - Sexual violence and harassment

 Children will be taught about topics, including:

 - healthy and respectful relationships

 - boundaries and consent

 - stereotyping, prejudice and equality

 - body confidence and self-esteem

 - how to recognise an abusive relationship, including coercive and controlling behaviour

 - what constitutes sexual harassment and sexual violence and why these are always unacceptable

 - the concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence and abuse such as forced marriage and Female Genital Mutilation (FGM), and how to access support.